 What Are Congenitally Missing Teeth?

-Congenitally missing teeth is also called hypodontia.
+Having congenitally missing teeth is also called hypodontia.
 Hypodontia is a condition where at least one tooth is naturally missing in the mouth.
 Estimates show that around 20% of people are missing one or more of their wisdom teeth.
-Around 5% of individuals lack one or more of their premolars or teeth near the front teeth.
+Approximately 5% of individuals lack one or more of their premolars or teeth near the front teeth.
 Congenitally missing teeth is a genetic trait that is inherited.
 Some environmental factors may also play a role.
 In some cases, teeth may develop with a misshapen look if they develop.

 Effects Of Missing Teeth